About COVID-19 Environmental Testing

 Why test surfaces for the COVID-19 virus?

-Information about the COVID-19 virus (SARS-CoV-2) is constantly changing and businesses, cleaning companies and care facilities are looking for a way to ensure their employees, customers’ and patients’ safety.
+Information about the COVID-19 virus (SARS-CoV-2) is constantly changing as care facilities, schools, businesses, cleaning companies and multi-unit residential facilities are looking for a way to ensure the safety of their employees, customers, residents and patients.
 It is important to know if and when the COVID-19 virus has infiltrated a facility.

-Enviral Tech enables you to safely perform COVID-19 surface testing in facilities where people need to congregate, such as long-term care communities, commercial properties, and corporate offices.
+Enviral Tech enables you to safely perform COVID-19 surface testing in facilities where people need to congregate, such as long-term care communities, schools, multi-unit residential housing, commercial properties, and corporate offices.

 You may want to check-out: Why you should start testing your facilities now.